256B.0622 Intensive rehabilitative mental health services.

 (2) The clinical supervisor must function as a practicing clinician at least on a part-time basis.

-(3) The staffing ratio must not exceed ten recipients to one full-time equivalent treatment
+(3) The staffing ratio must not exceed ten recipients to one full-time equivalent treatment team position.

 (4) Services must be available at times that meet client needs.